What Is a Vagus Nerve Chiropractor & How Can It Help?

 Instead of the twisting or popping you might associate with chiropractic, upper cervical adjustments are incredibly gentle.
 We use advanced diagnostics to pinpoint the exact angle and direction of the misalignment.
 The correction is then made with a light touch, designed to ease the vertebrae back into their proper position.
 This removes the pressure from the nerve, which helps your body’s “rest and digest” system get back online.

-Our Approach: Quantum Spinal Mechanics (QSM3)
+Our Method: Understanding Quantum Spinal Mechanics (QSM3)

 At Lazar Spinal Care, we use a highly advanced method called Quantum Spinal Mechanics (QSM3).
 This technique is a non-invasive, gentle approach that looks at how your body is balanced from top to bottom.
 We understand that a misalignment in your neck doesn't just affect your neck; it creates a chain reaction that can throw off your posture, your hips, and your entire structural alignment.